 Your monthly Medicare Part B premium for the current year will depend on your modified adjusted gross income from 2 years ago.
 In other words, what you reported on the Form 1040 from two years prior to this year.

 This can get confusing really fast, so let’s look at an example:

-- In 2018, most beneficiaries paid the base Medicare Part B premium which was $134 per month or $1,608 if their premiums were paid for the entire year.
+- In 2021, most beneficiaries paid the base Medicare Part B premium which was $148.50 per month.

 If you’re a higher-income individual, you will have to pay a surcharge for your Medicare Part B coverage in addition to the base premium.